rust-project-primer/book/src/development-environment/index.md

 # Development Environment

+- bare mininum is `rustc` and a text editor
+- you need cargo to do meaningful work
+- usually, cargo is installed and upgraded with `rustup`

+## Editors

 Developers have varying preferences for their development environments.
 Some prefer light-weight setups, using [vim][], [neovim][], or [helix][].
 The advantage of these setups is that they are lightweight, portable and support